CatalogueOfLife/retired_ConversionTool/taxonmatcher/README.txt

 The taxonmatcher-cli.php script is also a good place to start when you want to understand the TaxonMatcher PHP code, because it shows you how to instantiate, configure and run the central class in the
 library: TaxonMatcher (defined in TaxonMatcher.php).
-Then go on the TaxonMatcher class itself and see how it employs the other classes and interfaces in the library.
+Then go on to the TaxonMatcher class itself and see how it employs the other classes and interfaces in the library.